ai2cm/fv3net/.github/pull_request_template.md

 Refactored public API:
 - Bulleted list of removed or refactored symbols, such as name changes, type changes, argument changes, etc.

-Other code changes:
+Significant internal changes:
-- Bulleted list
+- Bulleted list of changes to non-public API

 Requirement changes:
 - Bulleted list, if relevant, of any changes to setup.py, requirement.txt, environment.yml, etc